 This project had different sides to it: Art, activism and debates…

 Migrant Documents, 2013

-In this project I am deeling with undocumented migrants in Copenhagen.
+In this project I am dealing with undocumented migrants in Copenhagen.
 My focus is mainly the african migrants as they are often the most vulnerable, due to the fact that they are out side the EU and often have no possibility to seek refugee status.
 They live in Copenhagen – very often as homeless.
-They are not registered – often entering the country illigally from south of Europe – where they have been living years as migrants.
+They are not registered – often entering the country illegally from south of Europe – where they have been living years as migrants.

 In Migrant Documents I wanted to show what a fine line it is to come to Denmark as a turist or as an undocumented migrant.